DiegoCuriel/Racing-Track/README.md

 # Racing-Track
 Developed a Racing Track simulation in order to predict and prevent collisions in dangerous areas.
-Implemented in Matlab.
+Implemented using Matlab.

 ## Authors 🖋
 - Diego Curiel - Developer